-2 The time commitment will vary a little from organization to organization
+The time commitment will vary a little from organization to organization

-3 The minute-taking responsibilities might extend to Executive Committee meetings if such a committee exists although notes of executive committee meetings may be less detailed than board minutes unless the board meets quarterly 4 A board calendar is a month-by-month plan indicating the items that are to be on the board's meeting agendas at different times throughout the year (e.g. approval of budget, report on board recruitment, AGM, etc.) as well as key events that board members are expected to attend
+The minute-taking responsibilities might extend to Executive Committee meetings if such a committee exists although notes the security remaining the street of the security of the The minute-taking responsibilities might extend to Executive Committee meetings if such a committee exists although notes of executive committee meetings may be less detailed than board minutes unless the board meets quarterly 4 A board calendar is a month-by-month plan indicating the items that are to be on the board's meeting agendas at different times throughout the year (e.g. approval of budget, report on board recruitment, AGM, etc.) as well as key events that board members are expected to attend